Crab Boat Injury Claims

 For the past 30 years, James Beard’s law practice has emphasized injured Alaska commercial fishermen.
 He understands how injuries occur onboard crab fishing boats and knows how those injuries could have been prevented.
 He understands you, your job, and how your injuries will impact your ability to make a living in the future.

 Beard has a long history of successfully representing Alaska crab fishermen.
 There simply aren’t many jobs aboard a crab boat Beard doesn’t understand.
 Don’t accept blame for a serious injury that wasn’t your fault.
-Let Beard explain to you the legal obligations under Federal maritime law that an employer and vessel owner have to protect a crewman from injury.
+Let Beard and his partners at Johnson Beard & Trueb PC explain to you the legal obligations under Federal maritime law that an employer and vessel owner have to protect a crewman from injury.
 Profits and speed should never have a priority over crewman safety.
 The vessel owner owes you a duty to provide a safe place to work.
 The employer is responsible for the negligence of a fellow crewman that results in your injury.

-Beard has handled all kinds of Alaska crab boat injury cases including vessel sinkings, bait chopper amputations, crab block accidents, line bin accidents, pot launcher injuries, accidents caused by icing, docking accidents, pot stacking accidents, crane accidents, picking boom accidents, falls while stacking pots, line bin injuries, faulty and defective equipment, working in heavy weather, lack of safety procedures, fellow crewman negligence etc. Beard has recovered millions of dollars in compensation for Alaska crab fishermen.
+Beard and his partners Lanning Trueb and Douglas Johnson have handled all kinds of Alaska crab boat injury cases including vessel sinkings, bait chopper amputations, crab block accidents, line bin accidents, pot launcher injuries, accidents caused by icing, docking accidents, pot stacking accidents, crane accidents, picking boom accidents, falls while stacking pots, line bin injuries, faulty and defective equipment, working in heavy weather, lack of safety procedures, fellow crewman negligence etc. They have recovered millions of dollars in compensation for Alaska crab fishermen.

 Even the best crab fishermen are sometimes unexpectedly stricken by injury.
 A moment’s negligence or lapse in judgment by a fellow crewman or vessel captain may lead to a career-ending injury aboard a crab boat.
 When injury accidents happen to crewmen aboard crab boats, they are protected by Federal maritime laws.
 The Jones Act permits a crewman to sue his employer for negligence that causes injury.
 The general maritime law requires a vessel owner to provide his crewmen a safe place to work and a seaworthy vessel.
 Under these two legal doctrines, injured seamen may recover compensation for pain and suffering, disability, past and future lost earnings, retraining costs, lost earning capacity, and medical expenses.
 Don’t guess about what your case may be worth; discuss your potential claim with a maritime lawyer who has been handling crab boat injury accidents for his entire legal career.
 Never sign a release of your claims without first getting proper legal advice about your rights and the true potential value of your claim.
 Don’t sell your claim short.